How do airports smoothly handle the surge in travellers while juggling staffing constraints. AI could provide the answer.

 6. Optimise the set-up you have.

 Understanding how passengers move and arrive at checkpoints before they enter queues can help optimise maze layout, minimise crowding and boost productivity.
-Lane balancing is proving a valuable tool in staff-strapped airports to automatically direct passengers to processing lanes.
+Queue balancing is a valuable tool in staff-strapped airports to direct passengers to processing lanes automatically.
 It considers the wait and throughput of each lane to ensure consistent queue times for all passengers.

 Intelligent forecasting is the key to airport agility